Here I want to talk about how cigarettes are used as currency in prisons, and why they make a good currency.

 Say someone in prison has a framed photo of their family (something that has high personal value), or they have a gold watch or necklace (something that has high physical value), they're going to be highly unwilling to let these items go.
 They're too precious.

 Plus, as they're so valuable they can only be traded for other very valuable things.
 You can't really trade a gold watch for a magazine.
-(Technically you could perhaps break a watch or necklace down into its component pieces; but it wouldn't be very practical, and by braking it the whole would lose value.)
+(Technically you could perhaps break a watch or necklace down into its component pieces; but it wouldn't be very practical, and by breaking it the whole would lose value.)

 Conversely, if someone has ten cigarettes, it's quite different.
 Sure, they'd much rather smoke all ten.
 However, giving away two or three for some other item they desire isn't a huge personal sacrifice either.
 After all, they're just cigarettes.